Do any of these comments about parenting in the digital age sound familiar to you?

-There is a growing degree of finger-pointing on the very sensitive topic of parenting young children.
-The U.S. Department of Education finds that 60% of children are not kindergarten-ready when it comes time to walk into kindergarten on that first day, and many believe that the blame falls squarely on the parents.
+There is a growing degree of finger-pointing on the sensitive topic of parenting young children.
+A study, known as the Kindergarten Individual Development Survey (KIDS), found that 71% of children are not kindergarten-ready when walking into kindergarten on that first day.
+Many believe that the blame falls squarely on the parents.
 Parents are getting a bum rap!
 Placing blame is only exacerbating a problem that we should be working together to fix.

-Parenting is by far the hardest job in the world, and I would argue that parenting young children in the digital age of today is more complicated than ever before.
-We have trusted organizations such as the World Health Organization and the American Academy of Pediatrics, putting significant restrictions on screen time when the reality is our children are surrounded by screens in every aspect of their lives.
-Research is telling us that limiting screen time is critical to ensure the desired amount of healthy interactions between parent and child, but integrating these stringent regulations into a typical American family is another story.
+Parenting is by far the hardest job in the world.
+And I would argue that parenting young children in the digital age of today is more complicated than ever before.
+We have trusted organizations such as the World Health Organization and the American Academy of Pediatrics, putting significant restrictions on screen time when the reality is screens surround our children in every aspect of their lives.
+Research tells us that limiting screen time is critical to ensure the desired amount of healthy interactions between parent and child, but integrating these stringent regulations into a typical American family is another story.

 Parenting in the Digital Age is Hard

-We generally parent in the same fashion that we were parented, but we lose this as a reliable reference point if we grew up in a time when the digital world did not exist, and expectations were not as high.
+We generally parent in the same fashion that we were parented, but we lose this as a reliable reference point if we grew up when the digital world did not exist, and expectations were not as high.